Chapter 25 : Carry That Weight

 “No. You don’t understand,” said Althea forcefully, pulling away from my arm.
 I hadn’t been expecting that, and pulled my arm back to my side as she continued.
 “You have no idea what it’s like to live every day in fear because you’re Muggle-born; that’s what it’s like for me.
 You Slytherins have nothing to fear in all of this.
 You’re the one house that’s off the hook.”

-I was about to argue back defensively but Mandy cut in.
-“You’re right – we don’t know exactly what that’s like.
+I stared at her, feeling defensive but with nothing to say for myself – not when she was like this.
+But Mandy said, “You’re right – we don’t know exactly what that’s like.
 But everyone is at risk here, even Slytherins; I’m a Slytherin, and Death Eaters tried to kill my parents this summer for stuff my mum wrote in the Daily Prophet.”

 Althea sniffed.
 “Artemis is one of my best friends.
 And they say she’s… that she might not be coming back.”